raspberrypilearning/disco-dance-floor/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will dim the lights in your disco dance floor scene and add a spotlight that follows your mirror ball.
+In this step, you will dim the lights in your disco dance floor scene and add a spotlight that follows your mirror ball.
 </div>
 <div>
 ![A short animation showing the spotlight following the mirror ball.](images/step-four-output.gif){:width="350px"}